From flows of Lambda Fleming-Viot processes to lookdown processes via flows of partitions: Results on the existence of the Eves

-This ensures that the series at the second line of (\ref{EquationSumProd}) is finite, which in turn implies the finiteness of the negative r.v. inside the exponential above.\\ Henceforth the probability that $\rX$ makes only negative jumps when starting from any value $x\in[0,1/2]$ is greater than a strictly positive constant uniformly in $x$.
-This concludes the proof.\cqfd \end{proof} \begin{proposition} Consider the lookdown representation in regime \Dust, and assume that
+The measure $\nu$ is supported by $(0,1)$ since we are in regime \Disc, consequently the r.h.s.~is strictly smaller than $1$.
+This ensures that the series at the second line of (\ref{EquationSumProd}) converges, which in turn implies the almost sure finiteness of the negative r.v.~inside the exponential above.
+Therefore